 Emissions from Main engines, auxiliary engines, boilers, inert gas generators (fitted on some of the tankers), auxiliary engines for Frame pumps (fitted on some of the tankers) have been considered.
-Emissions from other energy-consuming sources (e.g. emergency generator, lifeboat engines etc.) were omitted because the contribution falls below Material Threshold limit.
+Emissions from other energy-consuming sources (e.g. emergency generator, lifeboat engines etc.) were omitted because these are used only in cases of emergencies and hence during the reporting year overall contribution was insignificant.